Get started with Azure Data Lake Storage Gen1 using Azure PowerShell

 - Azure PowerShell 1.0 or greater.
 See How to install and configure Azure PowerShell.

-Create an Azure Data Lake Store account
+Create a Data Lake Storage Gen1 account

 $resourceGroupName = "<your new resource group name>" New-AzureRmResourceGroup -Name $resourceGroupName -Location "East US 2"